TeachersFirst's Data Literacy

 Close Link

 First 8 Studios is a digital learning platform with math and science learning activities for early childhood.
-The science portion includes eleven learning apps, a Teachers Guide, and Family Science Fun activities to promote learning of contents such as plants, ramps, and shadows.
-The early math activities include ten apps that teach concepts, including subitizing, spacial thinking, and data analysis.
+The science portion includes eleven learning apps, a teacher guide, and Family Science Fun activities to promote learning of contents such as plants, ramps, and shadows.
+The early math activities include ten apps that teach concepts, including subitizing, spatial thinking, and data analysis.
 The Teacher's Guides have lesson ideas, circle time activities, and suggestions for learning centers and outdoor activities to reinforce concepts.
 Student learning apps are available for download on the Apple Store.

 In the Classroom